 Pastel-coloured Venetian houses tumble down to the water’s edge.
 Shops and tavernas line the harbour, which is filled with big yachts, little yachts, fishing boats and nut-brown children diving into the clear waters.

 Symi, Rhodes’ little sister, has a population of about 3,000 – most of whom are involved in tourism and fishing.

-For e1 (or 85p), you can board the town bus to anywhere on the island (Pedi is worth a trip, or the monastery at Panormitis).
+You can board the town bus to anywhere on the island (Pedi is worth a trip, or the monastery at Panormitis).